Kotti/kotti_user_manual/docs/_build/html/_sources/introduction/overview.txt

 ..
 Image:: ../images/not_logged_in.png

-You see where the site has already been given a proper "Fruit Stand" title, in the header area at the left of the toolbar, which has a Search box on the right.
-There is a Welcome statement, instructions for logging in, configuring the site, viewing a list of available add-ons, and viewing documentation.
+You see where the site has already been given a proper "Fruit Stand on Main" title when the site was created.
+You also see a search box on the right side of the toolbar at the top.
+There is a welcome statement, instructions for logging in, configuring the site, viewing a list of available add-ons, and viewing documentation.
 The amusing footer is a signature of a software system called Pyramid that Kotti uses as a foundation.

 We have the site title already, but the rest will change when we add content for the fruit stand.